MSE News

 You should receive an email or letter within six weeks of applying, confirming whether you'll get the payment.
 If eligible, you'll be paid the £200 by your local authority via bank transfer.

-If you're application is cancelled, you'll be told the reason why, and you'll be able to reapply.
+If your application is cancelled, you'll be told the reason why, and you'll be able to reapply.
 An application may be cancelled if you haven't provided sufficient evidence, you've already been paid the alternative fuel payment through your electricity supplier, or you've already applied for it through your local authority.